ThePhD/sol2/docs/source/safety.rst

 ``SOL_USING_CXX_LUA_JIT`` triggers the following changes:
 	* LuaJIT includes are no longer wrapped in ``extern "C" {}`` blocks
 	* Turns on ``SOL_EXCEPTIONS_SAFE_PROPAGATION`` automatically for you
-	* Only use this if you know you've built your LuaJIT with the C++-specific invocations of your compiler (LuaJIT by default builds as C code)
+	* Only use this if you know you've built your LuaJIT with the C++-specific invocations of your compiler
+	* LuaJIT by default builds as C code, but includes hook to handle C++ code unwinding: this should almost never be necessary for regular builds

 ``SOL_EXCEPTIONS_ALWAYS_UNSAFE`` triggers the following changes:
 	* If any of the ``SOL_USING_CXX_*`` defines are in play, it **does NOT** automatically turn on ``SOL_EXCEPTIONS_SAFE_PROPAGATION`` automatically